web-dave/webdave.de/src/assets/posts/angular-elements.md

 _by Manfred Steyer_

-    Extend the Angular CLI's default build behavior to build a single bundle (and many more, but we only use this single Bundle thing)
+    Extend the Angular CLI's default build behavior to build a single bundle (and many more, but we only use this single bundle thing)

 Now we want to turn our `AppComponent` into a CustomElement.